The Flash (comic book): Volume 1 restored (2020–2023)

 Original numbering on The Flash began with an oversized celebratory issue #750 (May 2020).
 However, the series continued otherwise uninterrupted from where volume 5 had left off.
 Joshua Williamson was ultimately the longest-serving writer to stay on a given title from the beginning of DC Rebirth, concluding his run of 101 regular issues on the title with #762 (September 2020).
-This was followed by a four-issue story arc written by Kevin Shinick, and a one-issue instalment of the crossover event "Endless Winter".
+This was followed by a four-issue story arc written by Kevin Shinick, and a one-issue installment of the crossover event "Endless Winter".